mnarusze/enrich-your-text/README.md

    * *Add indexes* - if set, the most important indexes will be created.
 Indexing utilizes RAM but makes it possible to do extremely fast lookups.
 If not set, no indexes will be created.
    * *Force* - if set, any database with the same name which might already exist will be overwritten.
 If not set, an error will popup when trying an existing name.
    * *Use stemming* - if set, all labels (phrases used as links in Wikipedia) will be stemmed using [Porter Stemmer](https://tartarus.org/martin/PorterStemmer/).
 If not set, original text will be used.
 Please note it only works for English Wikipedia!
 7. Run the extraction by clicking "Unpack Wikipedia".
 The process will take a varying amount of time depending on the size of the selected Wikipedia and the power of your machine.
-On a setup with i7-4900K, 16 GB DDR3 RAM and database on Samsung SSD 850 EVO 250 GB extraction of *SimpleWiki* takes around *20 minutes* while extraction of *EnWiki* takes around *3 days*.
+On a setup with i7-4900K, 16 GB DDR3 RAM and database on Samsung SSD 850 EVO 250 GB extraction of *SimpleWiki* takes around *15 minutes* while extraction of *EnWiki* takes around *2 days*.

+## Preparing dumps
+1. Find the name of database which you want to export.
+You can use the application UI or use mongo command line.
+All databases used by *EnrichYourText* are prepended with *enrich-your-text*.
+2. Assuming the database name is "simplewiki-20170101", use the following command to export it into a file: mongodump -d enrich-your-text-simplewiki-20170101 --archive=enrich-your-text-simplewiki-20170101.archive

 ## Importing ready to use dumps
-TODO
+1. Download a prepared dump from a location prepared by the author or from another developer.
+2. Assuming the file name is "enrich-your-text-simplewiki-20170101.archive", use the following command to import the dump into running MongoDB database: mongorestore --archive=enrich-your-text-simplewiki-20170101.archive

 ## Enrichment
 1. After extraction, return to the main application window.
+   * Use *Reload databases* to refresh the view after extraction.
 2. Select the database name that interests you.
-   * If no database is present, use *Reload databases* button.
 3. Paste the text into the top window or open it using *File* -> *Open file* (*Ctrl+O*).
 If inserting text in Wikimedia format, please select a proper *Input Document Type*.
 4. Set extraction parameters.
    * If the selected database uses stemming then select the stemmed versions of *Input Parsing*, *Keyphrase Lookup* and *Annotation Algorithms*.
    * By default, only change the *Disambiguation algorithm*.
    * Override the values if you know how the algorithm works.
 For more info, look into code.
+5. Run *Start Erichment* and wait up to a few seconds.
+   * Be careful with very long texts because they might use a lots of memory.
+6. Once enrichment is done, the output text contains hyperlinks to associated Wikipedia entries.
+You can click on the links to open the web browser, you can also look at the bottom of the screen to see what entry will the link point to.

 # Development
 I have developed the application using NetBeans and I recommend using this IDE.
 Of course, other environments like Eclipse work perfectly fine.